 • Does it have strong career preparation programs and resource offices?

 Choosing a college will take time.
-But with research and good advice, you can have more confidence in making your final decision.
+But with research and guidance, you can have more confidence in making your final decision.

 3. Find Funding for the School You Choose